Family Law Solicitors in Plymouth

 Premarital and prenuptial agreements

 Talking about finances before marriage can sometimes feel uncomfortable.
-However, for many couples a prenuptial agreement is simply a sensible way of creating clarity about financial arrangements in the future.
+However, for many couples a prenuptial agreement is simply a sensible way of setting out financial arrangements clearly from the outset.

-This can be particularly important where one or both partners have existing assets such as property, businesses, savings or family wealth.
-A well-prepared agreement allows both people to enter marriage with a clear understanding of how finances would be handled if the relationship were ever to end.
+This can be particularly important where one or both partners have existing assets such as property, businesses, savings, investments or family wealth.
+A carefully prepared agreement can help reduce uncertainty in the future and provide both people with a clearer understanding of how finances would be approached if the relationship were ever to end.

-Our family law solicitors help couples prepare agreements that are fair, carefully considered and tailored to their individual circumstances.
+Our family law solicitors help couples prepare agreements that are fair, thoughtful and tailored to their individual circumstances.

 Adoption